austinjohnkaylor/MicrosoftLearnTutorials/Deploy a .NET Aspire app to Azure Container Apps/README.md

 Contains environment specific overrides.
 #### .azure/aspireazddev/config.json:
 Configuration file that informs azd which services should have a public endpoint in this environment.

+## Deploy the app
+1. Run `azd up` to deploy the app to Azure Container Apps
+2. Log into Azure, and navigate to rg-{environment-name} resource group to see all the stuff `azd up` created for the aspire app
+3. Click on the web app to see the app running in the browser
+4. Run `az group delete --name rg-<your-environment-name>` to delete the resource group and all the resources in it

 [Back to solution readme](../README.md)